neswanths/Blinky/README.md

 # Blinky ●

-**No mess.
-No friction.**
+**Your Centralized Bookmark Manager & Chrome Extension Hub**

 Blinky is a minimal, monochromatic bookmark manager designed for speed and focus.
-Stop losing links in bloated browser folders—organize them into clean, draggable sections and save them with a single click via the Chrome extension.
+Stop losing links in bloated browser folders—treat Blinky as your **centralized hub** by organizing them into clean, draggable sections and saving them with a single click via the integrated Chrome extension.

-## ✨ Features
+## ✨ Core Highlights

+- **Centralized Bookmark Hub**: A single, unified dashboard to manage all your web discoveries across different devices and contexts.
+- **Instant Chrome Extension Integration**: Use the Blinky Chrome Extension to save your current tab to your "General" section (or any custom category) instantly, making curation totally frictionless.
-- **Monochromatic Design**: A focused, distraction-free UI that puts your content first.
+- **Monochromatic & Minimalist Design**: A focused, distraction-free UI that puts your saved content first without the visual noise.
-- **Section-based Organization**: Group your bookmarks into custom categories (e.g., "AI Tools", "Research", "Project Alpha").
+- **Section-based Organization**: Group your bookmarks into custom categories (e.g., "AI Tools", "Research", "Project Alpha") for structured accessibility.
-- **Drag & Drop**: Effortlessly reorder bookmarks or move them between sections.
+- **Drag & Drop**: Effortlessly reorder bookmarks or move them between sections to keep your centralized hub perfectly organized.
-- **Instant Save**: Use the Chrome Extension to save the current tab to your "General" section (or any other) in one click.
-- **Google Authentication**: Frictionless sign-on—no passwords to remember.
+- **Google Authentication**: Frictionless sign-on—securely access your centralized bookmarks anywhere without remembering another password.
-- **Interactive Demo**: New users can explore a guided walkthrough of the core features.
+- **Interactive Demo**: New users can explore a guided walkthrough of the core features right from the start.

-## 🛠️ Tech Stack
+## 🛠️ Tech Stack & Deployment

-- **Frontend**: React (Vite), TypeScript, vanilla CSS, `@dnd-kit` for drag and drop.
+- **Frontend**: React (Vite), TypeScript, vanilla CSS, `@dnd-kit`.
+Hosted on **Vercel**.
-- **Backend**: Python (FastAPI), SQLite, JWT Authentication.
+- **Backend**: Python (FastAPI), Google OAuth & JWT Authentication.
+Hosted on **Render** (with automatic ping to prevent cold starts).
+- **Database**: **PostgreSQL** hosted via **Neon DB**.
 - **Extension**: Chrome Extension Manifest V3.
+Distributed via ZIP to bypass web store fees.

 ---